Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 You’ll get a few fleeting glimpses of Lake Louise until you’re surrounded by a spruce forest as the trail moves around to Mirror Lake and Lake Agnes.

 Mirror Lake is the first stop, and it offers great views of the Big Beehive ahead of you.
-While Mirror Lake is not as vibrant or impressive as Lake Louise, it does have some color and serves as nice foreground to Big Beehive.
-At Mirror Lake, it’s pretty easy to see where the namesake comes from as it quite literally looks like a very, very big beehive.
+While Mirror Lake is not as vibrant or impressive as Lake Louise, it does have some color and serves as a nice foreground to the Big Beehive.
+At Mirror Lake, it’s pretty easy to see where the namesake comes from, as it quite literally looks like a very, very big beehive.

 From Mirror Lake, the trail moves to the right, following signs to Lake Agnes and the Little Beehive hike and Big Beehive hike.
 The trail continues to climb through a series of switchbacks where the occasional opening of the forest allows views of the soaring peaks surrounding it.